The Vacancy Announcement

 Other Recruitment Sources

-In addition to the job announcement system, there are a variety of other sources available to recruit qualified applicants for a position vacancy.
+In addition to the PeopleSoft Recruiting Solutions system there are a variety of other sources available to assist in recruiting qualified applicants for a position vacancy.
 The key factor in successful recruitment is to gear the recruitment source to the type of job to be filled.
 For example, when recruiting for a clerical position, the local market may provide the best source of qualified applicants.
-Therefore, local advertising or local employment agencies may be the best avenue for finding qualified applicants.
+Therefore, local advertising may be the best avenue for finding qualified applicants.
 For a professional-level position requiring a high degree of specialized knowledge and skill, a regional or national recruitment effort may be the best source to provide a pool of qualified applicants.

 One of the most common methods for recruiting applicants is through the media - newspapers, trade journals, etc. Careful planning in the content, timing, and location of newspaper ads can generate a large response from qualified applicants.

-In planning the content of an ad, you will want to include the same items as those listed in the box on the previous page.
-Since advertising is not always feasible or cost effective, you may want to include only minimal information and state that a position description or further information is available by contacting your office.
+Due to the cost of an ad, you may want to include only minimal information and state that a position description or further information is available within the online job posting or by contacting your office.

 Next, consider the best time to run an ad.
-Ask the newspaper which day is the best to run an ad for a specific job category.
-Not only is a specific day of the week significant, but the time of year can also be influential in the responsiveness to an ad.
 For example, major holidays may be times when employment ads don’t do well.
 Also, consider that early March is about the time college graduates begin their job search.

-Then consider where to advertise—the location and circulation of the newspaper or the readership of a professional journal.
+Then consider where to advertise; the location and circulation of the newspaper; or the readership of a professional journal.
+Keep in mind that depending on how often a professional journal publishes, ad deadlines may be a month or more in advance.

 Finally, newspaper and professional journal advertising can be quite expensive.
 If you are going to spend a great deal of money in advertising, make sure your ad reads and looks precisely the way you want.
 Ask to see a proof of your ad prior to publication.

-Human Resource Management Services coordinates placement of ads from the various state agencies in one central location in the Sunday issue of four major newspapers: The Bismarck Tribune, Minot Daily News, The Fargo Forum, and Grand Forks Herald.
+Human Resource Management Services coordinates placement of ads from the various state agencies in the Sunday issue of newspapers throughout the state.
 The ad is easily recognized by job seekers because of its size and bold headings.
 The cost of the ad will vary depending on the number of agencies sharing the space of the ad.
-However, the cost will be five percent less than a regular ad.

 If you are interested in placing an ad in Sunday’s Combo Ad, contact your agency human resource representative or Human Resource Management Services for details.

-Other sources for recruitment are: job fairs, educational institutions, search firms, professional associations, temporary help agencies, or radio and television ads.
+Other sources for recruitment are: job fairs, educational institutions, search firms, professional associations, temporary help agencies, radio and television ads, or social media.

 Human Resource Management Services staff is available to assist you or your human resource representative with planning or developing your recruitment strategy.